leightkt/voice2vibes-backend/README.md

 This app allows a user to login with a username and password.
 A new user can create an account (username must be unique and password must be between 6 and 12 characters).
 A user can connect a Moxie vibrator via bluetooth.
+The user is alerted when the device disconnects.
 The app shows when a device is connected/ not connected.
 A user can view all available commands.
 A new user is given default commands.